 There are no rules about when and where to use personalized video–only possibilities.
 You can improve your performance at practically every funnel stage, from sales and marketing to customer success.

-There are plenty of opportunities to incorporate personalized videos into your existing marketing and sales programs.
+Plenty of opportunities exist to incorporate personalized videos into your existing marketing and sales programs.

 Personalized Video Email

 Personalized video is a great way to give your email marketing a boost.
 Increase email conversions by sending personalized videos for event invites and product or company updates.

 Using sales video emails is also proven to increase open rates and response rates.
 It helps catch attention and build trust with prospects by putting a face to your name.
-Close rates have increased for over 50% of sales pros who leverage video as part of their deal cycle.
+Reps report positive impacts on close rates who leverage video as part of their deal cycle.